madchavez/cli-pokemon-battle/README.txt

-Run cli-pokemon-battle.py in this directory.

 Ensure Python version is at least 3.7
     __future__ library for only available at 3.7+

+Run cli_pokemon_battle.py in this directory.

+Sample usage in terminal:
+1. Open Terminal in cli-pokemon-battle folder
+2. Enter "python cli_pokemon_battle.py"

 On Pokedex roster:
     Only pokemon who: